FAQ for Faculty + Staff

 ELO guarantee funding awarded in the Fall cannot be extended beyond IAP into Spring.
 As noted above, students wishing to continue their projects beyond January 31, 2021 must be supported by other funding sources.

-Programs can request additional funding for IAP and Spring 2021 activities in the Spring RFP cycle (proposals are due on November 13, 2020).
 Spring guarantee funds must be spent by May 31, 2021 and may not be carried forward into summer.

 - We will create and provide one or more cost objects against which you can spend.
 We will send the specific information in a separate email.